saltstack/salt/doc/ref/configuration/master.rst

 Default: ``False``

-Option on multi-syndic or single when connected to multiple masters to be able to sent events to all connected masters.
+Option on multi-syndic or single when connected to multiple masters to be able to send events to all connected masters.

 .. code-block:: yaml

     syndic_forward_all_events: False

 Peer Publish Settings